deckhouse/secrets-store-integration/docs/README.md

 - Define the environment variables so that their names correspond to the file names and values correspond to the file contents.
 - Run the application.

-Refer to the Bash example:
+Refer to the bash example:

 ```bash
 bash -c "for file in $(ls /mnt/secrets); do export  $file=$(cat /mnt/secrets/$file); done ; exec my_original_file_to_startup"